Qumulo/docs/cloud-guide/azure/getting-started.md

 ---
 title: "Getting Started with Qumulo on Azure as a Service"
-summary: "This guide is a supplement to the Qumulo Getting Started guide, where configuration steps and best practices differ from those we recommend for other platforms."
+summary: "This guide is a supplement to the <a href='https://care.qumulo.com/hc/en-us/articles/360011321773'>Qumulo Getting Started Guide</a>, where configuration steps and best practices differ from those we recommend for other platforms."
 permalink: /cloud-guide/azure/getting-started.html
 keywords: getting started guide, azure, onboarding, networking, virtual network peering, dhcp mode, dns, ip failover, floating ip, upgrades, remote monitoring, remote support, active directory domains, capacity increases, performance increases
 redirect_from: